Growing Through Conflict by Peacemaking:

 In Parts 2 and 3, Rev David Coy (Anglican Minister and Director of Turning Point Ministry Services) and Stephanie Schwarz (Psychologist) will help us to explore some further biblical ideas around conflict, and then to think through the implications of conflict in the work place.
 Practical skills to deal with conflict at a personal level and to resolve conflict with others are outlined.

-This event can be used to contribute to your ongoing professional learning as ‘Elective PD’.
+Using the material from this event can be used to contribute to your ongoing professional learning as ‘Elective PD'.